Have you received a letter of intent to sue, an offer for a settlement or

-If I just add alt tags to images, will I be accessible?
+If I just add alt tags to images, will that make my website accessible?

-Our developer doesn’t know WCAG 2.0 requirements, can you help our team so we can become accessible?
+Our developer doesn’t know WCAG 2.1 guidelines or how to implement them, can you help our team?

-WCAG 2.0 has over 50 standards in four section – Perceivable, Operable, Understandable and Robust.
+WCAG 2.1 has over 50 standards in four sections – Perceivable, Operable, Understandable and Robust.
 There are four different levels of compliance, A, AA, and AAA.
 It’s a huge amount of specialized knowledge needed.
 Most developers we’ve talked to do not have the needed knowledge nor time to learn it all.

 Most agencies don’t want to add the overhead of having an accessibility expert on staff and would rather partner with an accessibility expert who can work with their design and development team providing auditing and reporting on the accessibility errors on the website and providing the needed code to remediate the website errors.
 We also provide accessible document and video remediation.

-Disabled people are not part of our client's target market.
+Disabled people are not part of our target audience.
+Why should I be concerned?

 There are over 60 million people in the United States who have a disability.
 They are spending over $15 billion on products and services across the Internet.
 The chances that yours is one of these is pretty high.
 A study shows that 71% of disabled customers with access needs will click off a website they find difficult to use.
 Show them you value them and their business by providing barrier-free website experience.

-I only have a website, do the ADA laws apply?
+I don’t have a storefront, just a website.
+Do the ADA laws apply?

 The ADA defines a website as operating “a place of public accommodation.”
 There are 12 different types of public accommodations this statue lists but the one that encompasses most websites is “other sales or rental establishment.”
 When the Act was passed in 1988 and signed into law in 1999, the Internet was not what it is today.

 If you have a brick and mortar store, your website is an extension of that store and so are the requirements.
-For those who do not, you’re still under the ADA because of the way the guidelines were originally written to include a reasonable accommodation.
-The law suit against Blue Apron.com and NetFlix illustrates this ruling.
+For those who do not, you’re still under the ADA because of the way the guidelines were originally written to include reasonable accommodation.
+The lawsuit against Blue Apron.com and NetFlix illustrates this ruling.

 We can work with you or your internal IT team and your legal counsel to make sure that all stakeholders understand the requirements of full digital inclusion under the ADA laws and Section 504/508.